jasonspencer/CPP_LPE_wrap/README.md

 	};

 Here we have configured perf_counter to count access and miss events in the Level 1 data cache only.

+Be aware, however that there are a limited number of counters of each type, so while it may be ok to group 6 events in the one group above, on one architecture, it may not be possible to group that many on another architecture, or of another type.

 See the example in [example/transpose.cc](blob/master/example/transpose.cc) to see how **jsplib::perf::ScopedEventTrigger** can be used and the different event counter configuration options.